 - Downpour: Downpour, like Audible below, is subscription-based.
 For $12.99 per month you get one credit.
 If used wisely the credit can go a long way.
 For instance, if you were to get with the one credit Brandon Sanderson’s Oathbringer, you’ve just invested in over 55 hours of narrative time.
 That’s like paying someone 23 cents per hour.
 Twelve credits a year amount to a $156 commitment, but you can cancel at any time, and get only one credit at a time.
 This is the same sum as an audible gold membership, so it really is quite even.
 What I love about Downpour is that they have more indie and hidden gems that are not quite so mainstream, and they constantly have sales going on.
 I also appreciate that they have a connection to Soundcloud (through Blackstone Audio) where you can access some of their audiobooks, and have many academic affiliations.
 It’s a great platform if you enjoy newer audiobooks, and well-done classics.

 - Audible as is probably most commonly known, Audible is owned by Amazon.
 Audible, like Downpour, has a similar price range for their credits and audiobooks: $14.95 per credit, and $150 for a yearly gold membership (which makes the long-term membership a better deal).
 As an avid audiobook listener I found this membership price to be worth it.
-I made the mistake of cashing in most of my credits near the beginning of the year, and did not pace myself.
+I made the mistake of cashing in most of my credits near the beginning of the year, and did not pace myself, but then I found out you can exchange audiobooks all year round!
 You get access to podcasts on almost every topic under the sun including TED talks, and my personal favourite: Orson Welles broadcasts.
 The variety of lifestyle, literature, science, as well as vintage podcasts given free entry is worth every penny.
 There are also dramatizations of classics like Jane Eyre.
 The podcasts here are called Channels and you can tap into almost every topic.
 There’s one on dialogues between MacArthur Genius Grant winners, or stand up comedians…and everything in between.
 The audiobooks themselves are of new books and old/classics.
 Sometimes a famous actor will read an audiobook which is always nice to hear.
 My personal favourites are Nick Offerman and Richard Armitage.
 I am an audible believer so I would strongly recommend a membership, but again, it’s only worth it if you do use it.
 According to my stats I listen to about 15 hours per month.
 This is a sum of me listening while shelving books, while painting, while commuting etc.

 - GraphicAudio: The quality of the audiobooks on this is top notch.
 Their tagline is “a movie in your mind” which is quite possibly the best descriptor for how their audiobooks are produced.
 GraphicAudio includes a few free short stories, and has discount codes for sets, or other deals from time to time.
 The content is by far the most different from all the rest.
 They have obscure comic books, graphic novels, fantasy series.
 It’s like entering an entirely different new world.
 It is a bit pricey and sometimes one can find discounts as I mentioned, but if this is your niche, it’s worth it.